-The following commentary summarizes the financial condition and results of operations of Colonial Farm Credit, ACA, (Association) for the year ended December 31, 2018 with comparisons to the years ended December 31, 2017 and December 31, 2016.
+The following commentary summarizes the financial condition and results of operations of Colonial Farm Credit, ACA, (Association) for the year ended December 31, 2019 with comparisons to the years ended December 31, 2018 and December 31, 2017.
 This information should be read in conjunction with the Consolidated Financial Statements, Notes to the Consolidated Financial Statements and other sections in this Annual Report.
 The accompanying consolidated financial statements were prepared under the oversight of the Audit Committee of the Board of Directors.
-For a list of the Audit Committee" reflected in this Annual Report.
+For a list of the Audit Committee members, refer to the "Report of the Audit Committee" reflected in this Annual Report.
 Information in any part of this Annual Report may be incorporated by reference in answer or partial answer to any other item of the Annual Report.